What Engineers Take With Them in the Age of AI

 For a long time, the answer was straightforward.

-If you were a machine learning engineer, your experience was your intuition.
-You knew how learning rates behave across different architectures.
-You knew when a model was overfitting before the metrics told you.
-You had a mental library of what works and what doesn't, built from years of training models and reading papers.
+If you were a machine learning engineer, your experience was your hard-won intuition — knowing how learning rates behave across architectures, sensing when a model was overfitting before the metrics confirmed it, carrying a mental library of what works and what doesn't that could only be built through years of training models and reading papers.

-This kind of experience was durable.
-It transferred across companies.
-It showed up in interviews.
-It was the thing that separated a senior engineer from a junior one.
+This kind of experience was durable, transferable, and legible in interviews.
+It was the thing that separated a senior engineer from a junior one, and it compounded reliably over time.

-That model is not gone.
-Domain knowledge still matters.
-But it is no longer enough.
+That model is not gone — domain knowledge still matters.
+But it is no longer sufficient on its own.

 The Divergence